sharmavishalrajesh/taskmanager/README (1).md

 # Blockchain-Based Task Manager
+There are two was of deploying it one is using remix ide for which i have provided video instruction. and another one is hardhat for which follow the below instruction.
 ## Overview
 The **Blockchain-Based Task Manager** is a decentralized task management system built on Ethereum/Polygon.
 It leverages **Solidity** for smart contract development, **React.js** for the frontend, and **Ethers.js** for blockchain interactions.
 This project ensures transparency, immutability, and security for task tracking.